| North East - Yorkshire - North West and Scotland |

 killed

 an opponent in a duel while training Korean troops in With the opening titles gone by we hear the old Chinese song ""On the Generals Orders" to remind us that this is a Wong Fei Hung film as it features in probably every Fei Hung movie (and is an amazingly catchy tune).
 So who is Wong Fei Hung?
 A few of you may ask.
 I will probably do an entire article on him at some point but the very short answer is: revered folk hero embodying the highest ideals and strength with dignity, though in this film his portrayal by Jackie Chan is that of a young boisterous rebel long before he matured into the Sifu he is renowned as.
-From the
+From

 moment we see the young Wong he is